zerangmajid/dockerized-spark-kafka/kafka-consume/README.md

 # Kafka Consumer Integration

-This document provides details on implementing and using a Kafka consumer in the **session16-2-create-kafka-consumer** step of the project.
+This document provides details on implementing and using a Kafka consumer in the *create-kafka-consumer** step of the project.

 ## Overview